splunk/splunk-operator/test/README.md

 ### Circleci pipeline

-The circleci config.xml file will also run the integration tests when merging to master branch.
+The circleci config.xml file will also run the integration tests when merging to manager branch.
 By default, the pipeline workflow will deploy a KIND cluster and run the tests against it.
 To run the test againsts the EKS cluster, you will need to define the following project environment variables in the circleci console AWS_ACCESS_KEY_ID